Abi Burton: Early life and career

-Burton was born in Castleford, West Yorkshire, the daughter of Halifax Panthers and Bradford Bulls player Danny Burton and his wife Sarah.
+Burton was born in Leeds and lived in Castleford, West Yorkshire, the daughter of Halifax Panthers and Bradford Bulls player Danny Burton and his wife Sarah.
 Her twin brothers Joe and Oli Burton both played for Leeds Rhinos Academy before Joe signed for Bradford Bulls.
-She was a school friend of professional footballer Jamie Shackleton.
+She was educated in Featherstone and was a school friend of professional footballer Jamie Shackleton.
+She played rugby league at Oulton Raiders and rugby union at Castleford.

+Burton studied at Hartpury College, where she captained the U18 Hartpury side that won the National Schools Sevens, and came third in the 2017 Sanix World Rugby Youth Invitational Tournament in Japan.
 After completing her A Levels at Hartpury College, Burton went on to graduate with a degree in Sport and Exercise Science from St Mary's University, Twickenham in 2023, having studied on a scholarship.

-Burton studied at Hartpury College, she captained the U18 Hartpury side that won the National Schools Sevens, and came third in the 2017 Sanix World Rugby Youth Invitational Tournament in Japan.
+In 2026, she was awarded an Honorary Doctorate in Sport by the university in recognition of her outstanding contribution to English rugby.

 Rugby career

 Burton first played in the Premier 15s for Gloucester-Hartpury.
 She captained the England women's national rugby sevens team in the Kharkiv 7s, part of the 2019 Rugby Europe Women's Sevens Grand Prix Series.
 In September 2020, she joined Wasps Ladies.

 In June 2021 she was confirmed in the Great Britain Rugby Sevens squad for the delayed 2020 Summer Games in Tokyo.

 In May 2023 Burton was awarded the Blyth Spirit award by the Rugby Rugby Players Association.

 In June 2024, she was named as a reserve for the British squad at the 2024 Olympic Games.
 She was drafted into the team during the tournament when Amy Wilson-Hardy was withdrawn on medical grounds.
 The team finished seventh.

-After impressing for Trailfinders Women in the Premiership Women's Rugby she was called up to the England national women's rugby union team in January 2025.
-In July 2025, she was named in the England squad for the 2025 Rugby World Cup.
+After impressing for Trailfinders Women in the Premiership Women's Rugby she was called up to the England national women's rugby union team in January 2025, scoring two tries on debut against Wales.
+In 2025, she was part of the victorious England squad at the 2025 Rugby World Cup, starting the match against Samoa.
+During the 2026 Six Nations Championship she transitioned from flanker to playing second row for the national team.
+She featured in the final match of the championship against France as England extended their unbeaten run to 38 matches and won a fifth consecutive grand slam in the event.